slowproj/slowdash/docs/ControlsScript.md

   #... do your work here
 ```

-In the example above, some functions have the `async` qualifier: by default, if a previous function call is in execution, a next action cannot be accepted to avoid multi-threading issues in the user code.
-The `async` qualifier indicates that this function call can be run in parallel to others.
+In the example above, some functions have the `parallel` qualifier: by default, if a previous function call is in execution, a next action cannot be accepted to avoid multi-threading issues in the user code.
+The `parallel` qualifier indicates that this function call can be run in parallel to others.
 Another common qualifier is `await`, which instruct the GUI to wait for completion of the function execution before doing any other things (therefore it will look frozen).

 #### Canvas Panel
 On a canvas panel, a button to call a task can be placed by: